frida/frida-website/_posts/2016-01-14-frida-6-1-released.markdown

 - core: changes to support AppContainer ACL on temporary directory/files within
 - node: fix pid check so it allows attaching to the system session

+6.1.4:

+- core: implement spawn() for console binaries on iOS
+- core: improve support for hooking low-level OS APIs
+- core: fix mapper issues preventing us from injecting into Mac processes where libraries frida-agent depends are not yet loaded
+- core: make InvocationContext available to replaced functions also

 Enjoy!